VESPO: Variational Sequence-Level Soft Policy Optimization for Stable Off-Policy LLM Training: Related Work

 \section{Related Work}

-\textbf{Policy Gradient Methods for LLMs.} PPO~\citep{Schulman2017ProximalPO} has been the workhorse for RLHF, using a clipped surrogate objective to stabilize updates.
-Value-free alternatives have gained traction for LLM fine-tuning: GRPO~\citep{shao2024deepseekmath} normalizes rewards within sample groups and clips token-level ratios; GSPO~\citep{Zheng2025GroupSP} operates at the sequence level with geometric mean normalization; DAPO~\citep{yu2025dapo} introduces decoupled clipping and dynamic sampling; SAPO~\citep{gao2025softadaptivepolicyoptimization} replaces hard clipping with soft adaptive gating.
+\textbf{Policy Gradient Methods for LLMs.} PPO~\citep{Schulman2017ProximalPO} stabilizes updates via a clipped surrogate objective, while value-free alternatives have gained traction for LLM fine-tuning: GRPO~\citep{shao2024deepseekmath} normalizes rewards within sample groups and clips token-level ratios; GSPO~\citep{Zheng2025GroupSP} operates at the sequence level with geometric-mean (length) normalization; DAPO~\citep{yu2025dapo} introduces decoupled clipping and dynamic sampling.
 These methods control variance via heuristic clipping or normalization.
-Our measure-change view reveals them as specific choices of implicit proposal distribution, and \textbf{VESPO} derives the weight function from a variational principle rather than manual design.
+Our measure-change view (\cref{sec:measure-change}) reveals each as a specific choice of implicit proposal distribution, and VESPO derives the weight function from a variational principle rather than manual design.

-\textbf{Importance Sampling in RL.} Classical IS techniques---truncation, self-normalization, weighted IS---trade bias for variance reduction.
-In autoregressive LLMs, the product structure of sequence likelihoods amplifies variance, and token-level IS has been shown to be a first-order approximation to sequence-level IS~\citep{Zheng2025StabilizingRL}.
-Our perspective reframes IS reshaping as measure change, revealing that any $\phi(W)$ implicitly defines a proposal distribution and enabling a principled variational design.

-\textbf{Trust Region and Clipping.} TRPO~\citep{Schulman2015TRPO} constrains updates via a KL bound; PPO approximates this with hard clipping.
-When applied at the token level, clipping may conflict with sequence-level rewards.
-Our kernel provides a soft alternative that gradually attenuates extreme weights rather than truncating abruptly.

-\textbf{Stabilizing LLM RL Training.} Recent work addresses specific instability sources through engineering solutions: routing replay~\citep{ma2025stabilizingmoereinforcementlearning} ensures consistent expert assignments in MoE models; truncated IS~\citep{liu-li-2025-rl-collapse} detects and zeros gradients from mismatched samples.
-VESPO provides a complementary algorithmic approach that can be combined with these techniques for further gains.
+\textbf{Importance Weight Reshaping.} Recent alternatives to hard clipping can be categorized along three axes: granularity, boundary, and theoretical origin.
+Token-level hard-boundary methods include CISPO~\citep{chen2025minimax}, BAPO~\citep{xi2025bapostabilizingoffpolicyreinforcement}, GPPO/KLEAR~\citep{su2025klearreasoner}, and M2PO~\citep{zheng2025prosperity}; however, per-token reshaping does not compose into IS under any single sequence-level proposal (\cref{app:implicit-proposals}).
+SAPO~\citep{gao2025softadaptivepolicyoptimization} uses token-level smooth gating, sharing VESPO's philosophy but inheriting the token-level limitation.
+TOPR~\citep{roux2025taperedoffpolicyreinforcestable} is sequence-level but with hard clamping to $[0,1]$ for negative rewards and length normalization, suffering from boundary discontinuity and length bias (\cref{app:length-normalization}). {VESPO uniquely combines sequence-level operation, smooth kernel, and variational derivation}, outperforming TOPR/CISPO/BAPO under matched setup (\cref{tab:recent-baselines}).
+Engineering fixes such as Routing Replay~\citep{ma2025stabilizingmoereinforcementlearning} and truncated IS~\citep{liu-li-2025-rl-collapse} target specific instability sources and are complementary to VESPO (\cref{sec:train-infer-mismatch}).